 Manage assortment in real-time.

 For retailers and brands, the saving grace is the real-time data analytics that helps with assortment planning.
-This retail intelligence tool highlights the active approach in managing assortment in real-time, allowing immediate insights into the impact of increasing or decreasing certain products from the merchandise mix, managing their visibility in the marketplace and handling discounting when the times comes for it.
+This retail intelligence tool highlights the active approach in optimizing assortment in real-time, allowing immediate insights into the impact of increasing or decreasing certain products from the merchandise mix, managing their visibility in the marketplace and handling discounting when the times comes for it.
 Once inventory is all sorted out and ready to go, price is the only lever to change, needing to be adjusted in response to the competition’s out-of-stock gaps, hot sellers or inventory depths.

 With advanced retail solutions, retailers and brands can perform analysis of product revenues and various performance metrics for different SKUs across the board, as well as product categories, to use the latest information for future product launches.
 It’s a great help for spotting emerging trends before the competition does and capitalizing on the newfound competitive advantage.
 The information is also extremely useful for adapting the assortment mix to inevitable changes in the retail market.